-1. James D. Halderman.
-Automotive Technology Principles, Diagnosis and Service Pearson Publishers 2016 5th Edition (with on-line curriculum)

-- 2. Pen or pencil, and notebook for note taking and assignments - 3.
-Safety Glasses, and Hearing Protection sufficient for course length. - B. Class Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+- 1. James D. Halderman.
+Automotive Technology Principles, Diagnosis and Service Pearson Publishers 2016 5th Edition - 2.
+Pen or pencil, and notebook for note taking and assignments - 3.
+Safety Glasses, and Hearing Protection sufficient for course length. - B. Class Attendance Policy.
+Students are expected to attend all classes in order to be successful in a course.
 When absences become excessive, and you have a failing grade average at the time of the excessive absence, you may be administratively dropped from the course and any concurrent courses, without notice.
-Any absence of 4 or more is considered excessive.
-There are no excused absences.
+Any combination of absences or tardies that equals 4 or more is considered excessive.
+Other than COVID-19 issues, there are no excused absences.
 Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment.
 Two (2) tardies will count as one absence.
-Leaving class without notifying your instructor is considered an absence, regardless of the time you left.
+Leaving class without instructor approval is considered an absence, regardless of the time you leave.